Helsinki corridor into the US

 How engagements start

 Six to ten weeks.
 Single US category, single corridor.
-The firm rebuilds positioning, pricing posture, messaging, and trust architecture for the American enterprise buyer, then launches it into market.
+GMA rebuilds positioning, price presentation, messaging, and proof and trust system for the American enterprise buyer, then launches it into market.

 See the Sprint →

 Three to six months.
 Multi-channel US rebuild and run.
-Paid, owned, earned, conversion architecture, and sales enablement, with US-procurement-readable past-performance reframing for existing US-presence operators.
-The standard shape for Helsinki principals committed to US scale.
+Paid, owned, earned, conversion path, and sales enablement, with US-procurement-clear past-performance reframing for existing US-presence operators.
+The standard shape for Helsinki owners committed to US scale.

 See the Build →

 Monthly retainer, twelve-month minimum.
-Ongoing rebuild-and-run across multiple US surfaces.
+Ongoing rebuild-and-run across multiple US website, deck, and sales materials.
 Typical for Helsinki industrial groups, gaming portfolios with US publishing and US platform exposure, forestry and bioeconomy platforms with US procurement channels, and Finnish capital with several US-facing portfolio brands.

 See the Partnership →